UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-04-13-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the last week of school!
-Cpngratulation to everyone on making this far.
-Final season is here and I hope
+Congratulation to everyone on making it this far.
+The final season is here and I wish you all the best on your test!
+This is the last newsletter of this semester.
+Thank you for reading and I hope this newsletter
 <br/>

 ### Highlights: